mcp

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states that the tool provides 'mandatory layout, modular scale, multi-vibe font selection, and proximity grouping blueprints' for UI design tasks.
-It distinguishes from sibling tools like search_fonts and describe_font by specifying a unique output (design system blueprints).
+The description specifies the tool provides mandatory layout, modular scale, font selection, and proximity grouping blueprints for design system evaluations.
+It clearly identifies the resource (blueprints) and action (obtain), distinguishing it from sibling tools like search_fonts or generate_color_scheme.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.